Yes they are! You can now purchase Manchester Barbecue Pellets by the bag on Amazon.

 Pellet grills generally use 1 to 1.5 pounds of pellets per hour.
 This can vary depending on the outside temperature and the temperature setting of the pellet grill.

 More and more restaurants are using pellet grills and smokers.
+Using pellet smokers allows restaurants to add consistent, high-quality barbecue offerings to their menu.
 We offer special wholesale pricing for restaurants.
-You can get started by registering at our Wholesale Portal.

 Restaurants can buy Manchester Barbecue Pellets wholesale.
 Buy our barbecue wood pellets directly from our mill by registering on our Wholesale Portal.

 Yes we do!
 Manchester Wood Pellets are available for export worldwide!
 Please contact us if you would like to learn more.
 We export wood pellets primarily to the European Union.
 Our manufacturing facility is located near Port Newark, New Jersey.

 Yes, you can use our wood pellets in all Cookshack smokers, including: PG500: FAST EDDY'S™ BY COOKSHACK PELLET GRILL, FEC100: FAST EDDY'S™ BY COOKSHACK WOOD PELLET SMOKER OVEN MODEL FEC100, and the PG1000: FAST EDDY'S™ BY COOKSHACK PELLET GRILL.